 Our goal is a shared partnership between school and home to create a positive learning environment for everyone at St. Mary Catholic Middle School and help students better understand their responsibility as students.

-STAR groups are made up of 12 to 18 students.
+Groups are made up of 12 to 18 students.
 They meet formally for 20 minutes three times a week, as well as at the end of every day.
 A typical weekly routine includes: school news, individual conferences, planning and practicing for prayer services, discussions, and activities on a monthly theme.
 Themes include careers, conflict resolution, friendships, getting along with others, kindness and respect, as well as other character education or guidance themes.

 Because we believe that strong reading and comprehension skills are essential to successful scholarship, all SMCMS students are required to read a minimum of three books during the summer months preceding sixth, seventh and eighth grade, as part of the reading/language arts curriculum.